-XtIntervalId XtAppAddTimeOut(app_context, interval, proc, client_data);
+XtIntervalId XtAppAddTimeOut(app_context, interval, proc, client_data) XtAppContext app_context; unsigned long interval; XtTimerCallbackProc proc; XtPointer client_data;

 app_context Specifies the application context for which the timer is to be set. interval Specifies the time interval in milliseconds. proc Specifies the procedure to be called when the time expires. client_data Specifies an argument passed to the specified procedure when it is called.